A Comprehensive Survey of Dataset Distillation: Application

 \subsection{Continual Learning}

 During to the training process, when there is a shift in the training data distribution, the model will suddenly lose its ability to predict the previous data distribution.
 This phenomenon is referred to as {\it catastrophic forgetting} and is common in deep learning.
 To overcome this problem, continual learning has been developed to incrementally learn new tasks while preserving performance on old tasks \citep{rebuffi2017icarl,castro2018end}.
 A common method used in continual learning is the replay-based strategy, which allows a limited memory to store a few training examples for rehearsal in the following training.
 Therefore, the key to the replay-based strategy is to select highly informative training examples to store.
 Benefiting from extracting the essence of datasets, the dataset distillation technique has been employed to compress data for memory with limited storage \citep{zhao2021dataset,carta2022distilled}.
 Because the incoming data have a changing distribution, the frequency is high for updating the elements in memory, which leads to strict requirements for the efficiency of dataset distillation algorithms.
-To conveniently embed dataset distillation into the replay-based strategy, \citet{wiewel2021condensed} and \citet{sangermano2022sample} decomposed the process of synthetic data generation by linear or nonlinear combination, and thus fewer parameters were optimized during dataset distillation.
+To conveniently embed dataset distillation into the replay-based strategy, \citet{wiewel2021condensed} and \citet{sangermano2022sample} decomposed the process of synthetic data generation by linear or nonlinear combination, and thus fewer parameters were optimized during dataset distillation. \citet{gu2023ssd} develop the dynamic memory to maintain both distilled and real data, which helps better summarize data information with the distilled data.

 In addition to enhancing replay-based methods, dataset distillation can also learn a sequence of stable datasets, and the network trained on these stable datasets will not suffer from catastrophic forgetting \citep{masarczyk2020reducing}.